galaxyproject/galaxy-docker-k8s/README.md

 Then, use `Dockerfile` to build the final image.
 To use the intermediate-stage image0:

-`docker build --network gnet --build-arg STAGE2=galaxy:image0 -t galaxy:final .`
+`docker build --network gnet --build-arg BASE=galaxy:image0 -t galaxy:final .`

 This will use the prebuilt image0 as the base for the build stage that runs the playbook.
 The playbook will not re-clone the Git repository, reinstall dependencies, and rebuild the client.
-This will result in a much reduced build time for subsequent builds (as tested: 35s vs. 6m 35s).
+This will result in a **much reduced** build time for subsequent builds.

 Following is a brief description of the build stages in `Dockerfile.0` and `Dockerfile`.